International Grieg Conference in Bergen, Norway 17 – 19 November 2023

 - The International Edvard Grieg Society is a non-profit organisation, aiming to create a worldwide network of scholars, performers and music listeners who cherish the music of the Norwegian composer Edvard Grieg.

-The Grieg Research Centre at University of Bergen does research on Edvard Grieg’s works, his historical importance and cultural relevance in the past and the present.
+- Grieg Research Centre (UiB) at University of Bergen does research on Edvard Grieg’s works, his historical importance and cultural relevance in the past and the present.
 The centre’s goal is further to contribute to international research on the diverse traditions in Norwegian music succeeding Grieg and the close exchanges between regional music and international currents.

 - Kode Art Museums and Composer Homes Troldhaugen, Lysøen and Siljustøl, the homes of three of Norway’s greatest composers and artists through the times – Edvard Grieg, Ole Bull and Harald Sæverud – are a part of Kode, Art Museums and Composer Homes.
 Kode is one of the largest museums for art, craft, design and music in the Nordic countries.

-The Grieg Academy – Faculty of Fine Art, Music, and Design, University of Bergen
+- The Grieg Academy – Faculty of Fine Art, Music, and Design, University of Bergen